Adrienne L. McLean

 Work in Progress:

-Movie Star Looks: Makeup, Hair, and Identity in Hollywood Cinema (monograph contracted to Rutgers University Press).
+Movie Star Looks: Makeup, Hair, and Facial Fashions in Classical Hollywood Cinema (Rutgers University Press, forthcoming).

 Selected Articles and Book Chapters:

 "Give Them a Good Breakfast Says Nancy Carroll: Fan Magazine Advice Across Time."
 In Fan Magazines: International Perspectives, Tamar Jeffers McDonald and Lies Lankman, eds.
 (University of Iowa Press, forthcoming).

 "Cary Grant in His Girl Friday."
 In Close-up: Great Cinematic Performances, United States, Murray Pomerance and Kyle Stevens, eds.
 (Edinburgh University Press, 2018).

 "Marcello Mastroianni in 8½."
 In Close-up: Great Cinematic Performances, International, Murray Pomerance and Kyle Stevens, eds.
 (Edinburgh University Press, 2018).

 "If Only They Had Meant to Make a Comedy: Laughing at Black Swan."
 In The Last Laugh: Strange Humors of Cinema, Murray Pomerance, ed.
 (Wayne State University Press, 2013).